Gobeyn/dumpling/README.md

 ```
 $ make install
 ```
-Copying the file to that directory is not required, you could also `export` the path to the binary in you `.bashrc`, `.zshrc`, etc.
+Copying the file to that directory is not required, you could also `export` the path to the binary in your `.bashrc`, `.zshrc`, etc.
 Lastly, to clean files from the compilation process:
 ```
 $ make clean